0x7FFFFFFFFFFFFFFF/sql-docs/docs/sql-server/azure-arc/troubleshoot-extension.md

 ## Identify extensions missing updates

-Identify extensions that haven't updated status recently.
+Identify extensions that without recent status updates.
 This query returns a list of Azure extensions for SQL Server ordered by the number of days since the extension last updated its status.
 A value of '-1' indicates that the extension crashed and there is a callstack in the extension status.

 ```kusto
 // Show the timestamp extracted